Carboxysome: Beta-carboxysomes

-Beta-carboxysomes (aka β-carboxysomes) are found in cyanobacteria.
+Beta-carboxysomes (β-carboxysomes) are found in cyanobacteria, specifically the "beta-cyanobacteria".

 The signature proteins of the beta-carboxysome are Form IB RuBisCO and a gamma carbonic anhydrase homolog.
 Beta-carboxysomes are typically larger than alpha-carboxysomes: the observed diameters vary from 200 to 400 nm.
 The structural proteins that are essential for beta-carboxysome formation are encoded in the conserved carboxysome locus known as the ccm locus.
 The ccm locus includes genes for core proteins CcmM and CcmN and the shell proteins CcmK (a BMC-H protein), CcmL (a BMC-P protein) and CcmO (a BMC-T protein).

 A full length CcmM protein consists of a gamma-carbonic anhydrase domain and three to five RubisCO small subunit-like domains (SSLDs) on its C-terminus.
 The ccmM gene contains an internal translation site that produces a short form of CcmM which only consists of SSLDs; both long and short forms of CcmM are required for beta-carboxysome assembly.
 CcmN contains multiple hexapeptide-repeat domains on its N-terminus and a short α-helical encapsulation peptide on the C-terminus.

 Other structural components of beta-carboxysomes are encoded outside of the ccm locus.
 CcmP is a BMC-T protein that is absolutely conserved among organisms that form beta-carboxysomes.
 Two CcmP pseudohexamers stack to form a nanocompartment—an example of an air-lock forming protein.
 Likewise, in some cyanobacterial strains the beta-carboxysomes contain a beta-carbonic anhydrase that is not encoded in the ccm locus.

 Shell proteins of beta carboxysomes are relatively diverse compared to their counterparts in the alpha carboxysomes, and this has been proposed to reflect variable permeability requirements of beta carboxysomes, which are found in cyanobacteria that occupy ecophysiologically dynamic environments.

 The beta-carboxysome assembles from the inside out.
 First an enzymatic core forms that is subsequently encapsulated by the protein shell.
 Carboxysome assembly occurs through a series of protein-protein interactions: the enzyme RuBisCO and the two isoforms (full length and short form) of the CcmM protein interact by means of the SSLDs; in strains containing CcaA the beta-carbonic anhydrase is brought into the carboxysome core by interaction with the N-terminus of the full length CcmM.
 Once the procarboxysome (the carboxysome core) is formed, the N-terminus of the adapter protein CcmN interacts with the N-terminus of CcmM, while the C-terminus of CcmN recruits the shell proteins CcmK (BMC-H) and CcmO (BMC-T), utilizing a 15-20 amino acids long peptide.
 This encapsulation peptide forms an amphipathic a-helix that interacts with the shell components and its role is essential, given that in its absence, carboxysomes cannot be formed.
 The final step is the addition of the vertices formed by the BMC-P protein CcmL, which then cap the enzymatic core and facets.
 Elucidation of the assembly pathway of beta carboxysomes enabled the design of a single synthetic protein that replaced four other proteins in carboxysome assembly.